This article was first published on 21 April 2020 and has been updated with additional information.

-But with such a variety of apps available on the market, how can you zoom (pun intended) in on an alternative video conferencing app that best suits your business?
+But with a variety of apps available on the market, how can you zoom (pun intended) in on an alternative video conferencing app that best suits your business?
 Listed below are 5 Zoom alternatives for video calls!

 #1 Cisco Webex (Free)

-While Cisco Webex offers four different priced plans, the free version should work for most small scale businesses.
+While Cisco Webex offers four different priced plans, the free version should work for most small-scale businesses.
 Not only can you manage your meetings, instant message, share files, schedule video calls (of up to 100 participants) and record them, Webex, similar to GoToMeetings, provides interactive whiteboards for idea-sharing sessions.

 What makes Webex even more attractive is that you can also access the software from your desktop or as an application on your mobile phone.